springfall2008/batpred/docs/energy-rates.md

      load_scaling: 0.8
 ```

-Would say that during a 1 hour period at 5:30-6:30pm on 21st of Jan set the import rate to 150p and assume our load will be 80% of normal (20% lower).
+This instructs Predbat that during a 1 hour period at 5:30-6:30pm on 21st of Jan set the import rate to 150p and assume our load will be 80% of normal (20% lower).

 You can also make relative adjustments to your energy rates, e.g. if you want to avoid exporting during peak periods to improve your energy
 saving session results you could make a relative adjustment to your export rates using **rate_increment**.